 The early Roman republic was headed by two consuls (executive power) and a senate (legislative power).
 Both institutions were available only to patricians.
 The most important and powerful Roman families concentrated in their hands all the power that they exchanged.
 Members of the commoners, in their opinion, had only economic and military value, which was regularly used.
 Moreover, the public land conquered as a result of hostilities was accumulated in the hands of gens (the most important Roman families), who were even further away from the commoners.

 In 495 BCE, the plebs increasingly expressed their dissatisfaction with the debt he owed to the proprietary class, the patricians.
 A huge number of Roman farmers were mobilized for the war with the Latins, winning the battle of Lake Regillus.
-Plebs, being in the war, was not able to generate profits from their farms.
+Plebs, being in the war, could not generate profits from their farms.
 As a result, he had to go into debt to support himself and pay his taxes.
 Failure to repay debts, in turn, allowed lenders to torture and exploit ex-soldiers; and even enslave them.

-Roman historian, Titus Livius describes the story of an elderly man with scars on his skin (this proved his sacrifice on the battlefield), with pale and sick skin, a long beard, and dressed in worn-out robes, he fell to the ground in the Forum Romanum – the city centre.
+Roman historian, Titus Livius describes the story of an elderly man with scars on his skin (this proved his sacrifice on the battlefield), pale and sick skin, a long beard, and worn-out robes, he fell to the ground in the Forum Romanum – the city centre.
 There, he told other citizens his story.
 As it turned out, he was an officer in the Roman army in the war against the Sabines.
 During the conflict, his farm was burned and the cattle were slaughtered by the enemy army.
 Moreover, a tax was imposed on him which he was unable to pay.
 He had to take out a loan, but he had nothing to cover.
 As a result, he lost his grandfather and father’s farm.
 Lack of further funds to pay off his debt left him imprisoned, faced with death threats and scourged.

-An agitated crowd gathered at the Forum Romanum and demanded response and reforms from consuls Servilius and Appius Claudius Sabinus Regillensis and the Senate.
-Finally, the plebeians were heard by Servilius, who needed recruits to fight the Wolskami who had invaded Rome’s Latin allies.
+An agitated crowd gathered at the Forum Romanum and demanded a response and reforms from consuls Servilius and Appius Claudius Sabinus Regillensis and the Senate.
+Finally, the plebeians were heard by Servilius, who needed recruits to fight the Volscians who had invaded Rome’s Latin allies.
 In an effort to calm the crowd, the consul announced that no citizen would be imprisoned for refusing to report to military service.
-Moreover, if a legionary takes part in hostilities, his debt property will not be confiscated or sold; and children and grandchildren will not be arrested.
+Moreover, if a legionary takes part in hostilities, his debt property will not be confiscated or sold; and his children and grandchildren will not be arrested.
 The debtors in prisons were released immediately.
 The actions of the consul calmed down the crowd and allowed him to gather the army with which he defeated the Wolsków.

 After returning from hostilities, the plebs demanded specific decisions to improve the fate of the oppressed.
 The lack of threat from the outside made the patricians feel strong again and, through the second consul – Appius – took steps to enforce debts and imprison people who were unable to settle their obligations.
 The indignant crowd demanded a reaction from Servilius, who had promised them reforms before the war.
 Servilius – despite his sincere intentions – was unable to win the support of the aristocracy.
 He was thus hated by both camps: the plebeians considered him a traitor; patricians too weak.

 Another threat was the combined invasion of the Roman lands by Volsci, Sabines and Aequi in 494 BCE.
-For this hard time, Manius Valerius Maximus was appointed dictator, who led the legions to victory.
+During this hard time, Manius Valerius Maximus was appointed dictator, who led the legions to victory.
 After returning to the capital, the dictator decided to ask the Senate to settle the issue of debts that plagued his soldiers.
-However, the lack of clear decisions and the tardiness of the senators meant that Valerius resigned his position.
+However, the lack of clear decisions and the tardiness of the senators meant that Valerius resigned from his position.
 However, his involvement was appreciated by the plebs.